simulot/immich-go/readme.md

 # Release notes

-## Release 0.1.8
+## Release 0.2.0
 - When uploading from a directory, use the date inferred from the file name as file date.
 Immich uses it as date of take.
 This us useful for images without Exif data.
-- Can force Immich with Google Photos metadata (Date taken and GPS coordinates)
-    - but this doesn't work with immich version v1.75.2 (see [ [BUG] Sidecar file content is ignored for mp4 files #3888  ](https://github.com/immich-app/immich/issues/3888) )
+- `duplicate` command check immich for several version of the same image, same file name, same date of capture